sagemath/sage/src/doc/en/developer/git_basic.rst

 In order to push your code directly to a branch on your remote ``origin``, Your GitHub account needs to know your public key.

-No action needed if you have already contributed to any other project on GitHub and set up git credentials or SSH keys for this.
+No action is needed if you have already contributed to any other project on GitHub and set up Git credentials or SSH keys for this.

 New users of GitHub should follow either `Caching your GitHub credentials in Git